Search for Precessing Binary Black Holes in Advanced LIGO's Third Observing Run using Harmonic Decomposition: Conclusions and future improvements

 In this work, we apply an improved implementation of the harmonic decomposition technique to carry out a full-scale search for precessing binary black holes in the O3 data of the Advanced LIGO detectors.
 We introduce a novel method for estimating the number of harmonics, which substantially reduces the number of filters required in a harmonic search.
 Combined with our template bank, this scheme reduces the filter count by a factor of five relative to the previous search for highly precessing binaries \cite{Schmidt:2024hac}, while simultaneously achieving better fitting factors.

 We searched over the entire O3 data of Advanced LIGO detectors and found no new significant events.
 With our precessing search, we have found 29 previously reported events in the latest GWTC-4 catalog \cite{LIGOScientific:2025slb}.
 Recognizing that aligned-spin searches will continue to be used as standard searches to produce GW catalogs, we quantify the benefit of a joint search that weights precessing and aligned-spin searches equally.
 Relative to an aligned-spin-only search, our combined search improves the sensitive volume by up to $28\%$ for systems with $\chi_P \geq 0.5$, and yields more modest gains across the rest of the parameter space.
+This improvement is justified by the observation of events like GW200129\_065458 and GW190521\_074359 which exhibit strong support for $\chi_P > 0.5$ \cite{Islam:2023zzj}.

 Aligned-spin searches are highly optimized, no precessing search has developed a ranking statistic that outperforms the performance of aligned-spin searches employed to produce gravitational-wave catalogs.
 There are two major improvements that can improve the sensitivity of our harmonic search.
 First, developing a better $\chi^2$ statistic to better distinguish precessing BBH signals from short-duration (blip) glitches.
 Our current implementation checks for expected power in the signal which increases as the binary approaches merger.
 However, precessing templates can have modulations such that they have a significant power away from merger or no power at all close to the merger.
 We have observed in our search, such templates trigger a large number of high SNR false alarms which contaminate our background estimation and reduce the sensitivity of our search.
 The glitch classes responsible for the increased rate of noise triggers in the precessing search are discussed in Appendix \ref{appendix:glitchy-bkg}.
 Implementing a novel $\chi^2$ method is therefore crucial for improving precessing searches in the future.